 Submit your story (along with any photos, videos, or other visual aids) to this forum thread.

 If you are not already a member of this community, click Register in the upper right to sign up.
 You can then post a reply to this forum post.

-RE: NexentaStor Home Brew Contest - Added by Brenn Oosterbaan 9 months ago
+RE: NexentaStor Home Brew Contest - Added by Brenn Oosterbaan about 1 year ago

 Since nobody submitted anything yet I'll get it started :)

 My name is Brenn Oosterbaan and I work in IT as an engineer on a wide variety of systems and applications, with a specialization in the Storage and Backup area.